qiannathancao/Machine_Learning_Models/README.md

 # HW2: Linear regression and classification - EECS 349 @ NU
+**IMPORTANT: PUT YOUR NETID IN THE FILE** `netid` in the root directory of the assignment.
+This is used to put the autograder output into Canvas.
+Please don't put someone else's netid here, we will check.

 In this assignment, you will:
 - Implement linear and polynomial regression models